Jenna Nitkowski, PhD

 What advice would you give to young women entering your industry?

 I would tell young women to go toward what pulls them.
 Reach out to people who are doing the work you aspire to do — most are eager to help.
-Ask for advice, guidance, or mentorship.
-Don’t be afraid to seek help or learn from others; following what genuinely interests you will help you build a meaningful and successful career.
+Ask for advice or guidance.
+Don’t be afraid to seek help or learn from others.
+Following what genuinely interests you will help you build a meaningful and successful career.

 What are the biggest challenges or opportunities in your field right now?